altocodenl/tagaway/readme.md

       - Make browse usable when files are being uploaded.

 - Admin & other
+   - Colors in tags.
    - Test email flows.
    - Test year range in query.
+   - Change pfcounts to numbers to a) reduce memory usage; and b) to remove user info.
    - Admin area
       - stats
       - error log